RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Introduction

 \section{Introduction}

 With the mobile and portable devices being ubiquitous, efficient convolutional neural networks (CNNs) are becoming indispensable due to the limited computational resources.
-Different methods are proposed to achieve the same goal of making CNNs more efficient in recent years, such as light-weight architecture design\cite{ma2018shufflenet,howard2017mobilenets,sandler2018mobilenetv2,han2020ghostnet,zhou2020rethinking,chen2021dynamic}, neural architecture search\cite{tan2019mnasnet,kim2022proxyless,guo2020single,wu2019fbnet}, pruning\cite{liu2019metapruning,molchanov2016pruning,anwar2017structured,he2017channel}, etc, and much progress has been made.
+Different methods are proposed to achieve the same goal of making CNNs more efficient in recent years, such as light-weight architecture design~\cite{ma2018shufflenet,howard2017mobilenets,sandler2018mobilenetv2,zhou2020rethinking,chen2021dynamic}, neural architecture search~\cite{tan2019mnasnet,kim2022proxyless,guo2020single,wu2019fbnet}, pruning~\cite{liu2019metapruning,molchanov2016pruning,anwar2017structured,he2017channel}, etc, and a lot of progress has been made.